 - Award degrees in the health professions or the sciences related to health, or in STEM fields including social and behavioral sciences, and

-- Have received an average of no more than $25 million (annual total costs) of NIH Research Project Grant (RPG) support for the past three fiscal years.
+- Have received an average of no more than $25 million per year (total costs) of NIH Research Project Grant (RPG) support for the past three fiscal years.

 EARA Partners Within NIH